Peace Conference of 1861: Proposal from Virginia to hold a peace conference

 A fourth attempt came from Virginia, one of the slave states that had not yet seceded.
-Former President John Tyler, a private citizen of Virginia who was still much interested in the fate of the nation, had been appointed as a special Virginia envoy to President James Buchanan to urge him to maintain the status quo regarding the seceded states.
+Former President John Tyler, now a private citizen of Virginia, had been appointed as a special Virginia envoy to President James Buchanan to urge him to maintain the status quo regarding the seceded states.
 Later, Tyler was an elected delegate to the Virginia convention called to consider whether or not to follow the Deep South states out of the Union.
 Tyler thought a final collective effort should be made to preserve the Union.
 In a document published on January 17, 1861, he called for a convention of the six free and six slave border states to resolve the sectional split.
 Governor John Letcher of Virginia had already made a similar request to the state legislature.
 He agreed to sponsor the convention while the list of attendees to all states was expanded.
 Corwin agreed to hold off any final vote on his House plan pending the final actions of the peace conference.